Sanglorian/orcus/Orcus Advanced Options - current.md

 Each *reshaping focus* is associated with a type of damage.
 The GM chooses the type or determines it randomly from the options below.

+**Item Power** (free, encounter)
+When you use a power that does damage, the damage is instead of the type associated with this focus.

 ##### Table – Reshaping Focus

 | d10  | Damage Type |